Gorgeous George: Legacy

 Others in professional wrestling who have used the name "Gorgeous George" include Stephanie Bellars, Gorgeous George III and George Gillette, manager of Kendo Nagasaki.

 The 1978 motion picture The One and Only starring Henry Winkler was loosely based on his career.

+Rick "Lick" Joe, the Oklahoma based wrestler from the 1989 video game Violence Fight, has some styling cues resembling Gorgeous George, though with the "gorgeous" factor taken away.

 In the 2000 movie Snatch, Adam Fogerty plays a bare fist fighter named Gorgeous George.

+The film Queen of the Ring depicts Gorgeous George played by Adam Demos.

 Personal life

 Wagner was married twice, first to Betty Hanson (1913–2011), whom he married in 1939 in Eugene, Oregon inside a wrestling ring.
 They adopted two children.
 In 1951, after divorcing Betty, he married Cherie Dupré (1927–2000).
 By this marriage, he had one biological son, Gary George.
 Cheri filed for divorce from George in April 1962.

 Wagner's grandnephew Robert Kellum, best known as "The Maestro" in World Championship Wrestling, also wrestled as "Gorgeous George III" in the United States Wrestling Association.